 Driving Around Jeju Island by Scooter

-This article was originally created on July 18, 2014.
-It has been maintained and updated (as of July 25, 2018) to reflect current viewpoints and travel trends.
+This Jeju travel guide is part of our series on South Korea Travel and East Asia Travel.
+It was originally created on July 18, 2014.
+It has been maintained and updated (as of December 28, 2018) to reflect current viewpoints and travel trends.

 Fun Facts & Background

 Jeju is a beautiful place full of imaginative landscapes and heart-warming encounters.
 The island is known for many things and before the international travel boom took off, Koreans used to flock here as their ONE away-from-mainland-South Korea trip.
 Newlyweds and tour groups would clog up the island during the peak season and during South Korea holidays but today, foreign tourists and couples are catching on while Koreans are going elsewhere.